 This approach is also followed by a few data mining services that only obey robots exclusion if their User-Agent is mention specifically.
 In an industry where ever more data is key to success, disregarding the default deny policy is only common business sense to keep their dataset growing.

-While researching this, I found many recipes in blogs and elsewhere around the web for creating robots.txt files that sets the default policy to deny while granting a handful (or just Googlebot) of crawlers access.
+While researching this, I found many recipes in blogs and elsewhere around the web for creating robots.txt files that set the default policy to deny while granting a handful (or just Googlebot) of crawlers access.
 I’m not sure why there are so many websites blocking everyone but Google, but I do have a few theories about webmasters’ motivations.

 “But my users aren’t in Russia or China!
 Why should I allow their crawlers?”
-Both Baidu and Yandex offer links to machine-translated versions of English language search results (with the translated website’s ads intact).
-This opens your content up to two very large markets of potential users.
+Both Baidu and Yandex offer links to machine-translated versions of English language search results (with the translated website’s ads intact.)
+This opens your content up to two large markets of potential users.
 For many websites, eyeballs are eyeballs.
 Having the potential to reach new users should be more than enough motivation to allow all crawlers.

 “My customers are all in the same region as me!”
 Sure.
 In that case, blocking access to search engines becomes more of a business decision.
-However, who are to say that American’s don’t use Yandex? or Baidu?
+However, who is to say that American’s don’t use Yandex? or Baidu?
 Expats may trust their regional search engines more than Google, or just stick with their preferred search engine out of habit.
-If they’re looking for your business, it shouldn’t really matter what tool they’re using to find you.
+If they’re looking for your business, it shouldn’t matter what tool they’re using to find you.

 “My website can’t handle a few extra requests per minute.”
 Crawler traffic from all the large search engines will slow down automatically if they notice that the website’s response time is increasing as they crawl it.
 This can create an effect where websites notice high loads from crawlers that haven’t visited them before and learned the acceptable crawl rate.
-However, this shouldn’t normally be a problem unless the server is seriously under powered or is very misconfigured.
+However, this shouldn’t normally be a problem unless the server is seriously underpowered or misconfigured.
 The crawler is rarely a big enough problem for this to even be a concern.

-To my surprise I haven’t been able to find any other writing on this subject except for “Googlebot monopoly: Please don’t block everything but Googlebot in robots.txt” by Dan Luu from last year.
+To my surprise, I haven’t been able to find any other writing on this subject except for “Googlebot monopoly: Please don’t block everything but Googlebot in robots.txt” by Dan Luu from last year.
 He brought up the problem with old websites that goes offline but that prohibited the Internet Archive from saving copies of them for future reference.

 The total sample size is only 918 439 out of Alexa’s top 1 million websites.
-Websites without an robots.txt file are assumed to default to allow every robot.
+Websites without a robots.txt file are assumed to default to allow every robot.
 The remainder either experienced server problems, returned another type of file entirely, or had so severe parsing errors that the file would be disregarded by crawlers.
 Also note that the top domains don’t account for any potential content-rich subdomains, such as “blogs.”, “bugs.”, “news.” etc.